 I am an Assistant Professor of Sociology at Rice University.
 My research examines how individuals make decisions in organizations and economic markets, how these decisions are influenced by interaction with others, and how these decisions reproduce existing demographic and geographic inequalities.

-Other research focuses on discrimination in economic transactions (with Jacob William Faber, Peter Rich, and Patrick Sharkey), how recent changes in the production of news and the journalism labor market have affected the institutional pressures faced by journalism schools (with Caitlin Petre), and how sociology conceptualizes the self (with Shamus Khan).
-In a new project (with Ariela Schachter) I use multiple methods to examine the relationship between online advertisements for rental housing, housing prices, and various forms of residential segregation.
+Other research focuses on discrimination in economic transactions, how recent changes in the production of news and the journalism labor market have affected the institutional pressures faced by journalism schools, and how sociology conceptualizes the self.
+A new project uses computational methods to examine the relationship between online advertisements for rental housing, housing prices, and various forms of residential segregation.
+Another tracks households' residential mobility and financial security in the wake of Hurricane Harvey and shows how disasters produce within neighborhood inequality,

 My work has received funding from the National Science Foundation and the Tow-Knight Center, and awards from the American Sociological Association, the Society for the Advancement of Socio-Economics, the Eastern Sociological Society, and the Society for the Study of Social Problems.